anthub-services/node-api-and-client-boilerplate/api/README.md

 - To run the commands for Docker database service, simply remove the `local` from the command
 - The `start` command works only in local machine
 - Used `./bin/pg/psql <database container ID or Name>` to access the database console

+Note: To run the commands above for separate API Docker instance, simply change the project directory from `root` to `api`.
+Same applies for local.

 ## Users